subsquid/docs/docs/giant-squid-api/gs-explorer.md

 Giant Squid Explorer is an open-source project.
 You can find source code [here](https://github.com/subsquid-labs/giant-squid-explorer)
 :::

-Explorer part of The Giant Squid API provides tooling for searching and filtering raw on-chain items such as Blocks, Events, Calls, and Extrinsics.
-There are a lot of different filters available for developers, so they can find the exact items that they want.
+Explorer part of the Giant Squid API provides tooling for searching and filtering raw on-chain items such as Blocks, Events, Calls, and Extrinsics.

 :::info
 Full list of supported chains you can find on statuses [page](/giant-squid-api/statuses).